Cloudxtreme/DDPS-db2dps/docs/install.md

    for the user `sysadm`.
  - Edit `/opt/mkiso/specific/ddps/install.d/1_add-interface-cfg.sh` and change
    the IP configuration at the top to match the _host only_ interface.
+ - Edit `/opt/mkiso/specific/ddps/data/dev.lst` and add your developers.
+They will have to provide ssh keys as their accounts will be created locked.
+   If the file is missing no developers will be added during installation.

 Building the ISO for booting the host `ddps` is done this way: